 The primary goal of UPICs is to identify cases of suspected fraud, waste, and abuse; develop cases thoroughly and in a timely manner; and take immediate action to ensure that Medicare funds are not inappropriately paid.
-UPICs have teams of investigators, data analysts, and medical reviewers to perform program integrity functions for the Medicare FFS program and the Medicare-Medicaid Data Match Program.
-CMS has established geographic program integrity jurisdictions to cover the nation, and each UPIC operates in a specific jurisdiction.
-UPICs receive leads about potential fraud from several sources, including complaints, MACs, FPS, CMS, and HHS-OIG.
-UPICs also conduct their own proactive data analysis to look for aberrant billing patterns.
+UPICs have teams of investigators, data analysts, and medical reviewers to perform program integrity functions for the Medicare FFS program and the Medicare-Medicaid

-CMS was unable to replicate the price for a small number of claims and claim lines in FISS.
+&lt;sup>146 CMS was unable to replicate the price for a small number of claims and claim lines in FISS.
 For claim lines where CMS cannot determine the applicable fee schedule, CMS uses the provider-billed amount multiplied by 70 percent to estimate the price.
 CMS excludes from savings claims or claim lines missing key information to replicate the applicable PPS or reasonable cost pricing formula.